FloodRunner/FloodRunner/README.md

 ![FloodRunner Home Page](/resources/images/usage/home_page.png)

 Click `View Results` to see detailed results of your test executions.
 Here you can view and download your test script using the `View Script` button and delete the test if its no longer needed.
-A graph is shown with the latest test executions and clicking on a bar will download that tests logs and any screenshots (coming soon).
+A graph is shown with the latest test executions and clicking on a bar will download that tests logs and any screenshots.

 ![FloodRunner Results Page](/resources/images/usage/results_page.png)